 - Preheat oven to 350 degrees.

-- Make topping by stirring together the flour, oatmeal, granulates sugar, brown sugar, ground cinnamon and salt.
+- Make the topping by stirring together the flour, oatmeal, granulated sugar, brown sugar, ground cinnamon, and salt.
 Once that is well combined, stir in the melted butter.
 Mixture will look crumbly.

-- Sprinkle the topping mixture evenly over the top of the fruit.
+- Next, sprinkle the topping mixture evenly over the top of the fruit.

-- Place baking dish in the preheated oven and bake for 35-40 minutes or until bubbly.
-The top will be nice and golden.
+- Place baking dish in the preheated oven and bake for 40-50 minutes or until bubbly and thickened.
+If it seems liquid-y, allow it to cook for an additional 10-15 minutes.
+The top should be nice and golden with some browned areas.

 - Serve with vanilla ice cream.